 There is now significant experience of both successful and less successful investments involving community partnerships in rural tourism businesses.
 The lessons learned and critical success factors need to be well documented and communicated.
 This could include the identification and provision of support to land reform projects with tourism potential as part of the strategy to promote rural and community based tourism.
-In this regard the Rural Tourism Strategy will be revisited and updated to provide strong direction on implementation of a rural tourism programme taking into consideration these, and other factors.
+This would require the grooming of a cadre of tourism entrepreneurs amongst neighbouring communities as opposed to the notion of community tourism which in most cases leads to infighting and subsequent abandonment of great tourism infrastructure invested in communities.
+In this regard the National Rural Tourism Strategy will be revisited and updated to provide strong direction on implementation of a rural tourism programme taking into consideration these, and other factors.
 It will also link explicitly to transformation and the need to provide diverse visitor experiences.
 Work will be done to enhance the capacity of officials mandated with tourism development at local and provincial levels.